 His postal contract was renewed in 1735.
 His first wife Elizabeth died in 1736.

 In 1737 Ralph Allen married for the second time.
-His wife was Elizabeth Holder (1696 – 1766) whose father Richard owned Hampton Manor which he bought in 1741.
+His wife was Elizabeth Holder (1696 – 1766) whose father Richard owned Bathampton Manor from 1701 – 1706 when it passed to Richard’s brother Charles.
+Ralph Allen bought Bathampton Manor in 1743 when Elizabeth’s uncle, Charles, had become “financially embarrassed” and Ralph paid off his debts and purchased the Manor from him– see History of Bath Research Group.

 Also during 1737, no less than 55,200 trees, mostly elm and Scots pine, were planted on the slopes of the valley and along the tops of the downs.